Protecting Your Community

 Mow the lawn and clean out the gutters regularly, and create a 5-foot barrier of defensible space free of combustible debris, including:

-Create a community mesh program to cover all vents and crawl spaces, and wrap decks and perimeter fences with Wildfire Defense Mesh.
+Create a community mesh program to help protect all the houses in your neighborhood with Wildfire Defense Mesh.
+It's a simple product used to cover vents and crawl spaces, and to wrap decks and perimeter fences.

 Get your neighbors involved!
 This is essential for creating community-wide protection, as the effectiveness of these measures increases exponentially with each home that takes them.